 Sources for the news stories include news distributors, universities, scientific journals, and research organizations.

 Each story begins with a short summary, source, and social sharing links.
 MLA, APA, and Chicago citations are also available for each article, a very handy feature.

-TechRadar, “the source for tech buying advice,” was launched in 2008.
+UK-based TechRadar, “the source for tech buying advice,” was launched in 2008.
 It’s a trusted site for consumer tech news and reviews.
-TechRadar is based in the UK and has expanded to Australia and the U.S.
+It’s available in 10 different languages and reaches a global audience.

 In addition to the reviews, the “How To” section offers tips for getting the most from your gadgets and other technology.